gizmora/weather-google-app-script/README.md

 OpenMeteo is a open-source weather API that doesn't require API key (completely free).
 It provides free weather data provided by esteemed weather services.

+## Update!!!

+*Due to changes in the OpenMeteo Weather API, the script won't work as instructed.
+I will be updating the code.
+Stay tuned!
+For now enjoy the [demo](https://drive.google.com/file/d/1jsimIxWPcE1V6usjy-pEXo_w1LyufwyM/view?usp=sharing) ;). *

 ## Description

 Using Google App Script, we can build a built-in menu in Google Sheets to pull data from OpenMeteo Weather API and save data in the same Google Sheet file.